 Leynee received both her J.D. and certificate in elder law from St. Thomas University School of Law in Miami, Florida.
 Prior to receiving her degree, she founded and served as president of the Elder Law Society, which was recognized in 2013 as the Student Bar Association's Organization of the Year.

 Her passion for elder law extends well beyond her practice.
 In 2014, she volunteered at the Center for Disability & Elder Law in Chicago where she advised, drafted and executed estate planning documents for low-income elderly and disabled clients.
 She is currently a member of the Young Professionals Board for the Center for Disability & Elder Law and continues to provide pro bono legal services to the center’s clients.

 Leynee is the immediate past president of the Hispanic Lawyers Association of Illinois, serves as treasurer for the Hispanic Lawyers Scholarship Fund, and on the board of directors for the Chicago Bar Association’s Young Lawyer’s Section.
 She also currently serves as a delegate to the Coalition of Women's Initiatives in Law and as co-chair of Chuhak & Tecson's Business Development & Marketing Committee.

-Leynee was selected in 2019 and again in 2020 as Rising Star by Super Lawyers Magazine, an honor earned by only 2.5% of Illinois attorneys.
+For three consecutive years Leynee was selected as Rising Star by Super Lawyers Magazine, an honor earned by only 2.5% of Illinois attorneys.
 In 2019, she was named to the Latinos 40 under 40 list by Negocios Now.